dtim-upc/spark/sql/nextiajd/experiments/Scalability/README.md

 # Scalability

 Since we target large-scale scenarios, we evaluate the scalability of our NextiaJD in such settings.
 We experiment with different file sizes both in terms of rows and columns.
-For this goal, we create 4 different objects that allows to create the files requirements for this experiment based on a base file.
-Here you can find the following:
+For this goal, we create 4 different classes that allows to recreate this experiment and creates the files requirements for this experiment based on a base file.

+## Prerequisites

+* NextiaJD.
+To see how to install NextiaJD [check this page](https://github.com/dtim-upc/NextiaJD#installation).
+* The spark-submit script.
+You can find this scrip in your Spark installation under bin folder e.g $SPARK_HOME/bin
+* Download the [JAR](https://mydisk.cs.upc.edu/s/itRkyqC5yPzd7r3/download) and the source code can be found [here](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments/Scalability/src/main/scala).
+This JAR contains the following classes:
-* GeneratorM.
-It replicates M columns from a base file.
+    * **GeneratorM** it replicates M columns from a base file.
-* GeneratorN.
-It replicates N rows from a base file.
+    * **GeneratorN** it replicates N rows from a base file.
-* ToParquet.
-It converts a csv file to a parquet file.
+    * **ToParquet** it converts a csv file to a parquet file.
-* Profiling.
-This object will measure the profiling time from a list of datasets
+    * **Profiling** it will measure the profiling time from a list of datasets

-All these objects are packaged in a jar file to work with spark-submit.
-You can find the jar [here]() and the source code [here]()

 ## GeneratorM